Category Archives: Yamaha Serow 250

 This lowly output must have contributed to economy of up to 108mpg or over 38kpl.
 An all-time record for me.
 The worst was about 88/31 and the average was 98/34.7, though exact figures probably got muddied by village fuel top-ups.

+A low-slung chariot.
 Dropping outriggers and getting on – no problemo

 The soft, low-down power meant the gearing didn’t feel under any strain, though 1st to 2nd had a bit of a gap and a 6th would have been nice.
-The narrow rear Anakee Wild was well matched for the pace and load and probably helped keep the mpg in three figures.
+The narrow rear Anakee Wild was well matched for the pace and load, and probably helped keep the mpg in three figures.

 Near identical and new non-Euro XT250s are easily rented in Morocco, but have tubes all round.

 Having ridden ABS for years, I think my once finely honed braking finesse has suffered.
 Part of the problem was I was so squashed up that, unless sitting right back and upsetting the ride balance even more, my feet point down so that accurately modulating the rear brake was more than my Sidi clad ankles could do.
 Well, that’s my excuse.
-Were the seat a lot taller the knee angle would open up and go back and the feet would level off.
+Were the seat a lot taller the knee angle would open up, the bum would go back and the feet would level off.
 And though I rarely stand, when you need to you must, but even with the risers fitted the stoop was not sustainable.
 Higher bars would need longer cables – a faff.
-And along with the stoop the suspension probably didn’t inspire confidence to stand up and attack (that and a very sore leg from a needless lowside).
+And along with the stoop, the suspension probably didn’t inspire confidence to stand up and attack (that and a very sore leg from a needless lowside).

 As noted on previous AMH project bikes, stock suspension is commonly only adequate and technically dead simple to improve, compared to a motor.
 But I think I prefer the feel of a low-comp but injected air-cooled engine over a CRF, just like I preferred the CRF over the highly strung WR250R.
 The Serow has a mellow donkey feel which suits my slow/remote exploring prefs these days.